Article 6.8 Non-market Approaches:

-• Article 6.8, which was launched at COP28 in Dubai in December 2023, provides for holistic actions in land sector.
+Article 6.8, launched at COP28 in Dubai in December 2023, provides for holistic actions in the land sector.

-• Article 6.8 is better for climate finance, mitigation ambition, and ecological integrity than the Article 6.2 and Article 6.4 carbon market mechanisms agreed at COP29 in Baku in November 2024.
-Here’s why:
+Non-market approaches under Article 6.8 are better for climate finance, mitigation ambition, and ecological integrity than the Article 6.2 and Article 6.4 carbon market mechanisms agreed at COP29.
+Non-market approaches do not involve the transfer of any mitigation outcomes.

-Articles 6 deals with ‘international cooperation for mitigation action’.
-Article 6.8 has evolved to emphasize land sector actions -- from community to multi-country levels.
-The 6.8 non-market mechanism is superior for actions in the land sector due to its focus on joint-mitigation adaptation (JMA); the full contribution to the host country’s nationally-determined contribution (NDC); and its grounding in the rights-based language of the Paris Agreement Preamble.
+Non-market approaches under Article 6.8 are superior for actions in the land sector – from community to multi-country levels -- due to their focus on joint-mitigation adaptation (JMA); the full contribution to the host country’s nationally-determined contribution (NDC); and their grounding in the rights-based language of the Paris Agreement Preamble.

 The Article 6.8 implementation tools from COP26 in Glasgow in 2021 were launched at COP28 in Dubai in 2023.
-A web-based platform will help countries keep track of NDC progress and should enable countries, subnational governments and other approved entities to post project ideas.
-Beyond the web-based platform are a variety of matching mechanisms for developing and scaling gender-just and rights-based approaches.
+The NMA Platform allows countries, subnational governments and other approved entities to post project ideas and identify, develop and implement Non-market approaches.

-The vision that has guided negotiators and contributors to the development of the non-market approach integrates people, nature, and climate.
+The vision that has guided negotiators and contributors to the development of Non-market approaches integrates people, nature, and climate, and can develop and scale gender-just and rights-based actions.

 While Article 6.2 and 6.4 are meant to create carbon offsets and credits focused solely on mitigation, from the beginning Article 6.8 has been understood as the setting where joint mitigation-adaptation (JMA) approaches can be developed, especially for the integral and sustainable management of forests.